21 Types of Moths in Florida

 The Clover Hayworm moth has large eyes and yellow legs, adding to its distinctive appearance.

-The caterpillar of this moth is known as the Clover Hayworm.
+This moth’s caterpillar is known as the Clover Hayworm.
 It derives its name from its feeding habits.
-Their primary target is Clover hay, harvested and bundled for horse feed.
+The caterpillar’s primary target is Clover hay, which is harvested and bundled for horse feed.

 These larvae worm their way into haystacks and cover them with silk produced by the caterpillar.